Updated on May 5, 2022

 Brooklyn, NY

 We’ve rained praise down on TALEA Beer Co. in the past for many reasons.
 The all-woman and veteran-owned brewery in Brooklyn was started by Tara Hankinson and LeAnn Darland.
-And while neither identify as Queer, they have made a conscious decision to cultivate an inclusive culture, from their packaging meant to attract all types of consumers regardless of gender to their incredibly friendly space to hiring Ariel Schwarz (they/them) as lead brewer.
+And while neither identify as Queer, they have consciously decided to cultivate an inclusive culture, from their packaging meant to attract all types of consumers regardless of gender to their incredibly friendly space.

 If you’re looking for an example of one business that is just doing it right, look to TALEA Beer Co.